Intel-bigdata/SSM/docs/small-file-solution.md

 <img src="./image/small-file-write-arch.png" width="550" height="350"/>

-The following is the description of the writing flow.
+The following describes the writing flow.

 1. SmartDFSClient firstly communicate with SSM server when creating a new file.
 SSM server will check if the file goes to